Investors to ‘take the temperature’ of the data centre market at forum in London

 “M&A and new investment opportunities will be high on the agenda, and this event, now in its eleventh year, sustains its reputation as a unique and timely platform for discussion of new developments such as edge and its potential ecosystem, and a market forecast for the year ahead,” says Low.

-The ticket only event is taking place at the London Marriott Hotel Grosvenor Square, providing attendees with the option of extending their visit with a conference showcasing the UK data centre market together with an industry exhibition on January 31st.
+The ticket only event is taking place at the London Marriott Hotel Grosvenor Square, providing attendees with the option of extending their visit with a conference showcasing the UK data center market together with an industry exhibition on January 31st.